-When we talk about the dinner jacket, what comes to the mind?
+When we talk about the dinner jacket, what comes to mind?
 A tuxedo, right?
 There is no difference between the two.
 They are the same, often a satin shawl collar, with a similar stripe down the out-seam of the trousers.
-Known in the US as a tuxedo, it is usually worn to black-tie events, formal gatherings, prom and weddings.
+In the US it is known as a tuxedo and men usually wear a tuxedo to black-tie events, formal gatherings, proms, and weddings.
 It consists of the whole matching black ensemble (jacket + trousers).

-While in the UK it is referred to as a dinner jacket which is also similarly worn to formal events.
-Sophisticated, dapper and classy—the three words that best describe this look!
+While in the UK it is referred to as a dinner jacket which is also similarly worn for formal events.
+Sophisticated, dapper, and classy—are the three words that best describe this look!
 A dinner jacket is a statement piece that every gentlemen’s closet needs and has been the ideal choice for special occasions.

 The Perfect Pairing: